iunu/artemis_api/README.md

 ArtemisApi::User.find(12, 2, client)
 ```

-You can get info about Batches, Zones and Completions in a similar manner:
+You can get info about Batches, Zones, Completions and Discards in a similar manner:
 ```ruby
 ArtemisApi::Batch.find_all(2, client)
 ArtemisApi::Batch.find(22, 2, client)